-Identify and provide support to people with coexisting issues such as severe mental illness and relationship problems, and to consider the wider social impacts of alcohol harm such as debt, housing and crime and disorder

-Local Safeguarding Boards to ensure that the issue of parental alcohol misuse (PAM) is well understood in their local area and that the needs of children and families are addressed in planning and commissioning services, utilising the Joint Strategic Needs Assessment Provide clear and consistent communication to schools as well as wider public on the risks of drinking alcohol Assess the extent to which identification and brief advice is routinely delivered and is effective in primary and secondary care Maximise new opportunities across the NHS Integrated Care System to address alcohol dependency issues and early identification of alcohol harm What we will Workforce planning, with partners across health, social care and focus on: criminal justice agencies Increasing the workforce across North Yorkshire Horizons and North Yorkshire BISE North Yorkshire RISE • Upskilling the workforce who regularly work with people who Upskilling the workforce who regularly work with people who experience harmful patterns of substance use - to increase confidence and effectiveness in meetings people's needs.
-3- FF
+- Identify and provide support to people with coexisting issues such as severe mental illness and relationship problems, and consider the wider social impacts of alcohol harm such as debt, housing and crime and disorder. - Local Safeguarding Boards to ensure that the issue of parental alcohol misuse (PAM) is well understood in their local area and that the needs of children and families are addressed in planning and commissioning services, utilising the Joint Strategic Needs Assessment. - Provide clear and consistent communication to schools as well as the wider public on the risks of drinking alcohol - Assess the extent to which identification and brief advice is routinely delivered and is effective in primary and secondary care. - Maximise new opportunities across the NHS Integrated Care System to address alcohol dependency issues and early identification of alcohol harm.

+- Workforce planning, with partners across health, social care and criminal justice agencies. - Increasing the workforce across North Yorkshire Horizons and North Yorkshire RISE. - Upskilling the workforce who regularly work with people who experience harmful substance use, such as doctors, social workers and teachers, to increase their confidence and effectiveness in meetings people's needs. - Improving co-working by teams across North Yorkshire.

+Workforce planning:

-Improving co-working by teams across North Yorkshire What this looks Workforce planning: like in practice: Championing and advocating for the substance use workforce within workforce planning arrangements across North Yorkshire.
-Steering group established to develop and co-ordinate delivery of an action plan - based on trauma informed principles, basic assessment, and principles of care that hold the person, their needs, and aspirations at the centre.
-Engagement with local Universities, Colleges, education and training providers, to promote the substance use sector as a focus of their health, social or criminal justice career pathway Specialist workforce: A training roadmap - of the training on offer across North Yorkshire - that helps workers to develop their confidence and skills.
-Creating opportunities for shared learning by teams who regularly work together with people who experience harmful patterns of substance use.
-Development of Drink Drug Hub awareness sessions: Browse Courses and Book Training - Drink Drug Hub How we will Attendance at Drink Drug Hub awareness sessions measure Specialist workforce roadmap success: Actions to address substance use included within other core workforce strategies.
+- Championing and advocating for the substance use workforce within workforce planning arrangements across North Yorkshire. - Steering group established to develop and co-ordinate delivery of an action plan, based on trauma-informed principles, basic assessment and principles of care that hold the person, their needs and aspirations at the centre. - Engagement with local universities, colleges, education and training providers, to promote the substance use sector as a focus of their health, social or criminal justice career pathways.

+Specialist workforce:

+- Development and promotion of Drink Drug Hub awareness sessions and other local training: Browse Courses and Book Training Drink Drug Hub - Creating opportunities for shared learning by teams who regularly work together with people who experience harmful substance use.

+Generic workforce:

+Development and promotion of Drink

+Drug Hub awareness sessions and other local training: Browse Courses and Book Training

+Drink Drug Hub

+- Attendance at Drink Drug Hub awareness sessions - Attendance at co-learning by professionals - Actions to address substance use included within other core workforce strategies